aKuad/web-intercom/README.md

 ## Note

-It not works on iOS Safari via HTTP (not SSL/TLS) connection.
-Safari not allow using `navigator.mediaDevices` at unsecure connection.
+For using mic input, secure context is required.
+It means not working on HTTP, need to be HTTPS.

 ## Server deployment